srid/emanote/README.md

       - Including wiki-links (thus supplanting rewriteLinks)
       - Including queries (see below)
     - Also consider non-Obsidian formats, `![[program.hs:2-13]]
-  - [ ] Queries and results embed
+  - Queries and results embed (see below)
-    - Index tags in IxNote
-    - First query: by tag
 - [ ] neuron UpTree?
   - ixset + path finding traversal
   - rendering design: where to place? esp. in relation to sidebar?